-This point provides instructions for assessing whether the specific rules relating to visas laid down in the Directive apply.
+This point provides instructions for assessing whether the specific rules relating to visas laid down in Directive 2004/38/EC apply.

-If any of the questions below are answered in the negative, the applicant is not entitled to the specific treatment under the Directive (cf. point 4.11).
+If any of the questions below are answered in the negative, the applicant is not entitled to the specific treatment under Directive 2004/38/EC (point 4.11).

-If, on the contrary, the three questions are answered in the affirmative, it has been established that the specific rules laid down in the Directive indeed apply to the visa applicant.
+If, on the contrary, the three questions are answered in the affirmative, it has been established that the specific rules laid down in Directive 2004/38/EC indeed apply to the visa applicant.
 Consequently, the guidelines in points 2 and 3 apply.